aryeko/trading-system/CONTRIBUTING.md

 ## License Note
 By contributing to Trading System, you agree that your contributions will be licensed under the terms of the MIT License.

+### Disclaimer for Contributors

+By contributing, you acknowledge that this project is for educational purposes only
+and that neither you nor the maintainers are providing financial advice.